 What internet providers are available in my area?
 What factors are actually important when choosing a provider?
-These are just a couple broad questions that stump consumers when choosing an internet service provider.
+These are just a few broad questions that stump consumers when choosing an internet service provider.

 First and foremost, you need should clearly define your internet browsing needs.
 Although 25% of households across the U.S. only have one option for an ISP, the rest must consider numerous factors before settling.
-BroadbandSearch brings you a comprehensive guide of these considerations in hopes to make your search easier.
+BroadbandSearch brings you a comprehensive guide to these considerations in hopes of making your search easier.

 Understanding Internet Speeds

-Most importantly, you must determine what internet speeds are necessary to accommodate your browsing habits.
-Typically if you are looking for faster speeds you are going to have less options for service providers.
+Most importantly, you must determine the internet speeds necessary to accommodate your browsing habits.
+Typically if you are looking for faster speeds, you will have fewer options for service providers.
 It is critical that when researching speeds, you observe the advertised speeds compared to your daily needs.
-Am I occasionally checking my emails or do I plan streaming videos and playing games?
+Am I occasionally checking my emails, or do I plan streaming videos and play games?
 These are important questions to answer so you do not for speeds you aren't utilizing or so you have enough speed to browse freely.